OracularIS/autest/docs/concepts.md

 | CLICK_TABLE_CELLS        | WEB Action    | Indicates clicking a table cell   |
 | BUTTON                   | WEB Action    | Indicates pressing a button on the web |

-This data is pre-populated for the “world” tenant.
+This data is pre-populated for the `world` tenant.
 Furthermore, we know which versions a specific form exists in.
 Smart IS maintains this metadata.

 We also know what arguments are available for each step, i.e.